 Actually, this is more of a virtual First Look.

-Today I was supposed to be in California driving the new Hybrid version of the redesigned-for-2020 Hyundai Sonata, but the trip (along with others) was cancelled due to Coronavirus concerns.
+Today we were supposed to be in California driving the new Hybrid version of the redesigned-for-2020 Hyundai Sonata, but the trip (along with others) was cancelled due to Coronavirus concerns.
 But that didn’t prevent Hyundai from putting on its planned reveal of the redesigned 2021 Elantra … though it was performed without a studio audience.

 Originally introduced in the early 1990s, this seventh generation of Hyundai’s compact sedan is longer, lower, and wider than before and boasts racy new styling.
 Most evident are a fastback profile and bodyside sculpturing that forms somewhat of a wedge in the middle, though a full-width taillight blade with vertical lights at the ends (forming sort of an elongated “H”) is also distinctive — particularly at night.